 - 1. Memorandum and articles of the Company duly signed by all the subscribers to the memorandum in the manner prescribed. - 2.
 A declaration in the prescribed form by an advocate, a Chartered Accountant or Company Secretary in practice who is engaged in the formation of the Company any by a person named in the articles as a director, manager or secretary of the Company that all requirements of this Act and the rules made thereunder in respect of registration and matters precedent and incidental thereto have been complied with. - 3.
-An affidavit from each of the subscribers to the memorandum and from persons named as first directors, if any, in the articles giving particulars specified in Sec.
-7(1)(e). - 4.
-The address for correspondence till its registered office is established. - 5.
+An declaration from each of the subscribers to the memorandum and from persons named as the first directors, if any, in the articles that he is not convicted of any offence in connection with the promotion, formation or management of any company, or that he has not been found guilty of any fraud or misfeasance or of any breach of duty to any company under this Act or any previous company law during the preceding five years and that all the documents filed with the Registrar for registration of the company contain information that is correct and complete and true to the best of his knowledge and belief.

+- 4. The address for correspondence till its registered office is established. - 5.
 Particulars of every subscriber to the memorandum alongwith proof of identity as required in Sec.
 7(1)(e). - 6.
 Particulars of the persons mentioned in the articles as first directors of the Company, the Director Identification Number, proof of identity as specified in Sec.
-7(1)(e).

-7. Particulars of the interests of the persons mentioned in the articles as first directors in other firms or bodies corporate alongwith their consent to act as directors of the Company in the manner prescribed.
+7(1)(e). - 7.
+Particulars of the interests of the persons mentioned in the articles as first directors in other firms or bodies corporate alongwith their consent to act as directors of the Company in the manner prescribed.